estrelajs/estrela/docs/docs/get-started.md

 $ yarn dev
 ```

-`Vite` will serve the application under `localhost:3000` displaying a simple startup page.
+`Vite` will serve your application on `localhost:3000`, and you'll see the default Estrela startup page.

 ::: tip
-Estrela is a normal JavaScript library, so it's possible to run it without using `vite` or `babel` plugins.
-However it's recommended to use them to enable all Estrela features.
+While you can use Estrela as a regular JavaScript library without vite or babel plugins, we highly recommend using them.
+They make development a breeze with their handy features, making your code cleaner and easier to maintain.
+So why not make life a little simpler? 😉
 :::